The Orange County Register: Editorial stances

 The Register was notable for its generally libertarian-leaning editorial page.
 It generally supported free markets and social liberties, though at least some on the editorial board said they would not call it libertarian.
 Although it sometimes supported Republican politicians and positions, it was the largest newspaper in the country to have opposed the Iraq War from the beginning and opposed laws regulating issues such as prostitution and drug use.
 It was one of a handful of newspapers that opposed the internment of Japanese aliens and Japanese-Americans during World War II.
 It also opposed Proposition 8 in 2008, which proposed to define the word "marriage" in the California Constitution to mean between a man and a woman definitively.
 After the Digital First purchase of Freedom Communications, the Register's editorial page was merged with that of the Los Angeles Daily News and Digital First's other papers in the region to form a single editorial board for the Southern California News Group on regional and national issues.

+Controversies

+In September 2009, a column written by Register sports columnist Mark Whicker caused controversy.
+In the column, Whicker wrote about various sporting events that had occurred over the preceding 18 years, and how they had been missed by Jaycee Dugard, a girl who had been kidnapped, raped, and forced to bear her kidnapper's children.
+Whicker ended his column with the line "Jaycee, you have left the yard."
+The column generated criticism in blogs such as The Huffington Post and Deadspin, who called it "the single worst piece of journalism ever committed on this page".
+Whicker later issued an apology to readers citing a “lapse of professionalism”.

 Other publications

-In addition to publishing The Orange County Register, Southern California News Group publishes OC Family magazine, Coast magazine, and the following affiliated weeklies:
+In addition to publishing The Orange County Register, Southern California News Group publishes OC Family magazine, Coast magazine – until shutting down that magazine in 2020, and the following affiliated weeklies: